nerdymishka/gainz/CONTRIBUTING.md

   issue before requesting a merge.
 - A CONTRIBUTOR SHALL use the PLATFORM's pull or merge request to submit a patch.
 - A CONTRIBUTOR's patch SHALL adhere to the **Patch Submissions** section.
-- Any person that has a PLATFORM account MAY dicuss the patch.
+- Any person that has a PLATFORM account MAY discuss the patch.
 - A MAINTAINER MUST enforce the **Submissions** policy.
 - A MAINTAINER MUST accept or reject A CONTRIBUTOR's patch.
 - A MAINTAINER MAY offer direction for a patch to be accepted after